 (i) fails to allow a reasonable time to comply;

-(ii) requires a person who is neither a party nor a party's officer to travel to a location other than the places specified in Rule 45(b)(3)(B);

-(iii) requires disclosure of privileged or other protected matter, if no exception or waiver applies; or
+(ii) requires disclosure of privileged or other protected matter, if no exception or waiver applies; or

-(iv) subjects a person to undue burden or expense.
+(iii) subjects a person to undue burden or expense.

 (B) When Permitted.
 On timely motion, the superior court in the county where the case is pending or from which a subpoena was issued may quash or modify a subpoena if: